 “Yes, that is exactly right.”

 Despite that break, the biggest moments of “A Horse Walks Into A Rehab” still belong to BoJack, as without intoxicants in his system repressed memories are starting to bubble up.
 Or rather, burn through, as the film reel of BoJack’s life starts to burn and fray—a transition device perfect for a character whose connection between reality and television severed in a decisive fashion last year.
-Some are familiar to viewers, be it early Horsin’ Around BoJack who needs vodka for an on-screen kiss, or child BoJack walking in on his passed out parents and trying to join them.
-And we get to see other shades of young BoJack’s life, an awkward college kid whose drinking turns house parties into a roast, or an adolescent who delivers a burned dinner to his father and walks in on his father’s office affair.
+Some are familiar to viewers, be it early Horsin’ Around BoJack who needs vodka for an on-screen kiss, or child BoJack walking in on his passed out parents and trying to join their stupor.
+And we get to see other shades of young BoJack’s life that haven’t come out before, an awkward college kid whose drinking turns house parties into a roast, or an adolescent who delivers a burned dinner to his father and walks in on his father’s office affair.
 The latter memories are the most interesting, great to see that even now there’s parts of BoJack’s life yet to be tapped.

 All these memories form a thread into BoJack’s substance abuse, clear to the audience even if it isn’t yet to him.
 Throughout his life, alcohol became the thing that allowed him to get outside himself, to form connections with other people that his shyness and insecurity kept him from achieving.
 Drink and you’ll be loose enough to connect with the audience.
 Drink and your college friends will like you.
 Drink and you’ll actually be able to bond with your father.
 Drink and you’ll feel safe with your parents, maybe for the first time ever.
 Yet it also made him worse and worse, pushing away a classmate who seemed to like him as he was and becoming the BoJack who’d become a regular on the Hollywoo tabloids front page.
 If Homer Simpson once said facetiously that alcohol was the cause of and solution to all of life’s problems, BoJack Horseman lived that truth.